 Trypan Blue App

 To count cells using the Trypan app, first properly focus on the live cells in the sample, as shown in Figure 2.
 The Trypan Exposure settings are calibrated to work with commonly used trypan concentrations.
+The software also allows for custom exposures to be set in both the Trypan Blue and Trypan Blue Primary apps.

 Use Normal exposure for a 1-to-1 solution of 0.4% trypan blue and cell suspension.
 Use Low exposure for a 1-to-1 solution of 0.2% trypan blue and cell suspension.
 Touch the exposure icon to select.
 Examples of proper and improperly exposed samples are shown in Figure 3.